ros2/ros2_documentation/Managed-Nodes.rst

 ros2 lifecycle
 ^^^^^^^^^^^^^^

 The ``lifecycle_service_client`` application is a fixed order script for this demo purpose only.
 It explains the use and the API calls made for this lifecycle implementation, but may be inconvenient to use otherwise.
-For this reason we implemented a command line too which lets you dynamically change states or various nodes.
+For this reason we implemented a command line tool which lets you dynamically change states or various nodes.

 In the case you want to get the current state of the ``lc_talker`` node, you would call: